-When visiting the Indian state of Rajasthan you can’t miss the golden city of Jaisalmer.
+When visiting the Indian state of Rajasthan you can’t miss the golden city of Jaisalmer, one of my favourite cities in India.
 Enshrined in a fort, the highest part of this historically important city is fascinating and at times shrouded in mystery.
 Walk around the old streets to discover what are the best places to visit in Jaisalmer and spend a day or tour immersed in Hindu religion and local culture.

 Best places to visit in Jaisalmer, the golden city of India’s Rajasthan